EricAgyemang/IT432StreamHeartRateData/README.md

 # SUMMARY
-This project build up data pipeline that start with an Internet of Things (IoT) device that captures the heart rate collected from a patient, leverage IoT core to securely public data to a message queue where it is transported into a data warehouse.
+This project build up data pipeline that start with an Internet of Things (IoT) device that captures the heart rate collected from a patient, leverage IoT core to securely publish the data to a message queue where it is transported into a data warehouse.
 In this project, a Raspberry pi with a heart rate sensor in sued for the IoT device and the components of the Google
 Cloud platform forms the data pipeline.
+Section 1 outlines the supporting hardware targets and hardware requirements, while Section 2 gives the detailes of getting the setup extablished on the Google Cloud platform.
+The key areas of section 2 is the creation and use of project ID, and GitBush/openSSL/Google
+Cloud Shell for creating the the two pair of keys (private key and public key) to be used for adding devices to the IoT core registry.